top of page

 Wearing something like boots into an interview is a no-go.
 Even if the weather outside is bad, bring along a pair of heels to quickly change into before heading into the office.
 Sure, some may say otherwise, but again, you want to be the person who stands out.

-Samara Morris, our Fashion Editor, says, “Wearing boots to an interview can be perceived as too casual, potentially undermining the professional impression you want to convey.
-When you are entering the workforce, it’s all about trust.
-Employers don’t know who you are beyond your resume—that piece of paper.
-So, you want to show up prepared for the job because you are trading something for something—your time in exchange for money.
-However, there are plenty of people willing to give them their time, but there are not a lot of people willing to give you money.
+You want to show up prepared for the job because you are trading something for something—your time in exchange for money.
+While plenty of people are willing to give their time, there aren't many employers willing to give you money.
 So, the ball is in their court.
-Show up presentable without having to be told or asked, and they will know that they can count on you.”
+Show up presentable without needing to be told or asked, and they’ll know they can count on you.”

 We hope this analysis helped, and if you need some additional resources, check out the ‘related articles’ we have supplied through this article.